 In principal, you may also receive a work permit along with your residence permit.
 This allows you to work in Germany.
-If you fulfil the legal requirements for employment in Germany, you do not have to apply separately for the work permit.
+If you fulfil the legal requirements for employment in Germany, you do not have to apply separately for a work permit.

 EU Blue Card

-While the U.S.A. has the Green Card, the European Union offers the EU Blue Card.
+While the USA has the Green Card, the European Union offers the EU Blue Card.
 This is a temporary residence permit for skilled workers with a university degree and is initially valid for up to four years.